kilom3ters/cs260startup/README.md

 - The **Login page** follows a **two-column layout** on desktop but stacks properly on mobile.
 - The **Log Out button** moves to the bottom only when the sidebar is hidden.
 - The **User Profile page** dynamically adjusts the sidebar, user stats, and game lists for both desktop and mobile.

+## React Part 1 Deliverable

+### Transition to React
+For this deliverable, I transitioned my application to a React-based architecture.
+The application now functions correctly for a single user, with structured components and placeholders for future enhancements.

+### Components
+- **Home.jsx**: Contains buttons for navigation using React Router instead of a navbar.
+- **Login.jsx**: Includes login and account creation forms, as well as a "Skip Login" button for quick navigation.
+- **User.jsx**: Displays the user profile, game statistics, and a list of friends, with full sidebar functionality.
+- **Buttons & Forms**: All buttons dynamically navigate using useNavigate() from React Router.

+### Routing
+- Implemented React Router for page transitions:
+  - / → Home page with navigation buttons.
+  - /login → Login page with sign-in and account creation.
+  - /user → User profile and game list.

+### CSS & Styling Fixes
+- All pages now scale properly across screen sizes.
+- Forms and buttons are centered correctly inside their respective sections.
+- Prevented shrinking issues on input fields when resizing.
+- Login and Create Account buttons now properly align and shift with the screen size.

+### Mobile Responsiveness
+- Used CSS media queries to handle layout changes for small screens.
+- On mobile, the sidebar is hidden, and the navigation buttons scale properly.
+- The login page adapts to stack components correctly for mobile users.

+### Future Implementations
+- **Database Integration**: Game lists and friend lists will be stored using database integration in the future.
+- **WebSocket Placeholder**: Future functionality will include real-time updates for user interactions between friends and friend's lists.